Tools you need:

 Q: Why did you not cover testing the cable with a multimeter?

 A: Because the power supply cables were stripped before placing the tap, I am confident in a solid metal-to-metal connection.
 Measuring output with a multimeter is just to make sure power is flowing through and the tap was not obstructed by cable insulation.
+I do recommend using a multimeter if you’re doing the Pixlas Mod on a 1,1 – 3,1 Power Supply to verify my image did indeed mark the correct cables.

 Q: What are other ways to get this mod done?